 With a passion driven purpose, Saving Hawai`i’s Forests, 501 (c)3 initial goal is to plant 1,950,000 endemic trees, which represents the 195 countries around the world.
 Hawai'i is filled with diverse ethnic backgrounds and provides pleasure and homes to people from all over the world thus being the catalyst of

 Saving Hawai'i's Forests.

-The reforestation efforts are powered by conscience companies with a passion driven decision to lead our world in sustainability and being carbon neutral.
+The reforestation efforts are powered by conscience individuals and companies with a passion driven decision to lead our world in sustainability and being carbon neutral through education.